-Kerala beef fry recipe is made with boneless beef chunks that are cooked in a mixture of ground spices and shallots and then slow-roasted in coconut oil with curry leaves and coconut slices until the meat is browned.
-Best served with Kerala's very own flatbread, Porotta but my favourite is with plain rice and moru curry with some thoran.
+The Kerala beef fry recipe is made with boneless beef chunks cooked in a mixture of ground spices and shallots and then slow-roasted in coconut oil with curry leaves and coconut slices until the meat is browned.
+It is best served with Kerala's very own flatbread, Porotta but my favourite is with plain rice and moru curry with some thoran.
 Yummy!

 "Beef" has been the most searched term on the blog forever and it would always make me feel bad that I am not serving what my readers are looking for.
-I hope this recipe will be the start of many nadan beef recipes.
+I hope this recipe will be the start of many Nadan beef recipes.
 InshaAllah.
 Even though the consumption of beef might be unlawful in most states of India, there is one state that defies this norm - Ente Keralam (my Kerala).
-Imagine I said that in a Tamil accent!😝

-This beef fry is not my family recipe nor does my mom make anything like this.
+This Kerala style beef fry is not my family recipe nor does my mom make anything like this.
 I honestly believe that the South has a better game with Beef than us North Kerala.
-They have amazing beef pickle, beef fry, beef cutlets, etc. I am sorry I am letting down my people, but that is my opinion and am sure many of you agree too!
+They have amazing beef pickles, beef masala, beef cutlets, etc. I am sorry I am letting down my people, but that is my opinion and am sure many of you agree too!
 But, we still hold the trophy for biryani, so we are equal? 😜

 You know I don't use boxed spice mixes in my recipes so I had to work with what I have and get the best flavour.
-There are several recipes online that call for "meat masala" but not this one!
+There are several Kerala beef fry recipes online that call for "meat masala" but not this one!
 And you will love it, trust me. 😊

-- Veggies: mini shallots or red onion, green chillies, curry leaves
+- veggies: mini shallots or red onion, green chillies and lots of curry leaves

-- Ground spices: red chilli, turmeric, coriander, pepper, fennel, and garam masala
+- ground spices: red chilli powder, turmeric, coriander, pepper, fennel and garam masala

 - ginger garlic paste